 I was looking forward to my first easy Camino, hoping that it would be a great warm-up for the Via de la Plata and the Camino Sanabrés to follow.

-The Way is very well-waymarked, as is reported consistently.
-Instead of yellow arrows designating the route, the Camino Teresiano uses these unique red arrows, shown here.
+We found this Way to be extremely well waymarked!
+Instead of yellow arrows designating the route, the Camino Teresiano uses unique red arrows, shown here to the right.

 I have also included a photo of the official emblem in color, shown here to the right.
 You will see this emblem everywhere!